thehig/anchor-to-markdown/readme.md

-include | Array of regexes to include in output includeUnknown | Toggle inclusion of unknown items includeEmptyHostname | Toggle inclusion of items with unknown hostname inputFile | File to read from output | File to write to markdownPreamble | What to write at the top of the markdown
+include | Array of regexes to include in output includeUnknown | Toggle inclusion of unknown items includeEmptyHostname | Toggle inclusion of items with unknown hostname includeUnknownInMD | Toggle inclusion of items from the unknown category in the markdown output inputFile | File to read from output | File to write to markdownPreamble | What to write at the top of the markdown